AdrianTheHacker/Joystick-LED-Project/README.md

 # Joystick-LED-Project
-this is an arduino project bruv
+This is an arduino project bruv.
+The joystick will place light up an LED based on where the joystick is angled.